 Note: Do not use in normal flight condition.

 The "NETZAUSSCHALTER" interrupts all flight relevant systems.
-When activated, the fuel supply to the engines is stopped and all power is cut off.
+The button must be pushed in ("On", this is standard if the cover is closed), otherwise the fuel supply to the engines is stopped and all power is cut off.